a8minutosdelsol/a8minutosdelsol.github.io/README.md

 Campus San Joaquín

 ## About me
 I am currently a postdoctoral researcher in the Department of Mathematics at PUC Chile.
 During 2020-2021 I was a Krener Assistant Professor in the Department of Mathematics at University of Calirnia, Davis.
-I received my PhD in 2019 from Universidad Andres Bello, under the supervision of Per Sundell.
+I received my PhD in 2019 from Universidad Andres Bello.

 ## Research